-Limited Hardware Warranty
+Limited Warranty

 ATEN warrants its hardware in the country of purchase against flaws in materials and workmanship for a Warranty Period of two [2] years (warranty period may vary in certain regions/countries) commencing on the date of original purchase.
 This warranty period includes the LCD panel of ATEN LCD KVM switches.
-For UPS products, the device warranty is two [2] years but battery is one [1] year.
 Select products are warranted for an additional year (see A+Warranty for further details).
 Cables and accessories are not covered by the Standard Warranty.